edgeofmagic/large-hashmap/README.md

 hash codes for keys, and to perform matching operations between keys stored in the map and keys passed as method parameters.

+<h4>SpookyHash</h4>
+The quality of the hash function used with the hash map directly affects overall performance.
+An implementation of Bob Jenkins' SpookyHash V2<a href="#footnote-4"><sup>[4]</sup></a> algorithm is included in this project, and is highly recommended.
+The performance of SpookyHash, with respect to both speed and the statistical properties of the resulting hash codes, compares favorably among hashing algorithms that produce 64- or 128-bit results.

 <h3>Version 0.2.0.vopt</h3>
 This branch features performance improvements and reductions in memory requirements resulting from the use of volatile byte arrays (rather than atomic integer arrays)